 Have questions about Groundhog Day or Countdown to Groundhog Day?
 Check this list for answers to the most common questions we receive.
 If you have a query that isn't answered below, you can always send us an email and ask.

-Groundhog Day is a popular holiday celebrated annually on February 2nd, deriving from a Pennsylvania Dutch superstition.
+Groundhog Day is a popular holiday celebrated annually on February 2nd, derived from a Pennsylvania Dutch superstition.
 On this day a groundhog is observed emerging from its burrow.
 If it sees its shadow, it will run back into its den and winter will persist for an additional six weeks.
 If, however, the groundhog does not see its shadow, Spring will come early.
 How early is never really specified.
 Arguably the most popular Groundhog Day ceremony is held in Punxsutawney, Pennsylvania in the United States, with crowds as large as 40,000+ gathering each year to find out whether Punxsutawney Phil will predict an early Spring or not.
 There are also other Groundhog Day ceremonies throughout the world, although mainly in the United States and Canada.
-Other notable forecasters include Staten Island Chuck in New York City and Wiarton Willie in Ontario.
+Other notable forecasters include Staten Island Chuck in New York City, US and Wiarton Willie in Ontario, Canada.

 The movie Groundhog Day is a 1993 film directed by Harold Ramis and written by Ramis and Danny Rubin.
 It stars Bill Murray as weatherman Phil Connors, who while on assignment to cover the annual Groundhog Day ceremony in Punxsutawney, Pennsylvania finds himself stuck in a time loop, repeating the day over and over again, until he finally gets the day right.
 Andie MacDowell stars as his producer and eventual love interest, Chris Elliott stars as his cameraman, and Stephen Tobolowsky stars as lovable insurance salesman Ned Ryerson.